PerlFFI/FFI-Platypus/README.md

     my $closure = $ffi->closure(sub { ... });

-Prepars a code reference so that it can be used as a FFI closure (a Perl subroutine that can be called from C code).
+Prepares a code reference so that it can be used as a FFI closure (a Perl subroutine that can be called from C code).

 # SEE ALSO